heremaps/naksha/docs/AUTH.md

 }
 ```

-Thumb rule is - **Atleast One** access AttributeMap should match with resource AttributeMap, to allow access for that Action.
+Thumb rule is - **Atleast One** access AttributeMap should match with each (ARM) resource AttributeMap, to allow access for that Action.

 So: